kanaimandal2002/Social-media-dashboard-codec-tech/README.md

 - Frontend has Vite hot module replacement
 - Use Redux DevTools for state debugging

-## License

-MIT License - feel free to use this project for learning and development.

 ## Support

 For issues and questions, please create an issue in the repository.